buianhkiet110703/Asociation-Rule/README.md

 - leverage : Leverage calculates the distance between the observed frequencies of itemsets and their expected frequencies if they are independent.
 A leverage of 0 indicates that the itemsets are independent, a leverage greater than 0 indicates that itemsets tend to occur together (positive correlation), and leverage less than 0 indicates that itemsets tend to appear opposite. each other (negative correlation).

+# Consclusion.

+Based on the result data table, we can arrange the aisles that have a significant impact on each other closer together, so that when customers buy a product, they will see related products nearby and buy them immediately.
+Arrange aisles with lift coefficients >1 closer together because they have a strong mutual influence.
+Arrange products to create a large ecosystem, making it easy for customers to see and search for them, and thus buy more.

+For products that have a high probability of being purchased after another product, we should also introduce other related products to boost sales.

+For products that have little interaction with each other, we can bundle them together to increase sales.
+For example, in this article, curd is purchased first, leading to subsequent purchases of products such as yogurt and soft cheese.
+The least purchased product is bottled beer, so we can create promotions such as including beer when buying curd with yogurt, etc., to increase sales and reduce inventory.